 In 2019 Israel absorbed 5% of all venture stage global fintech investment, according to Start-up Nation Central, an incredible feat for a country with a population of less than 10 million.
 Yet while foreign investment is increasing, Israeli funders still account for around a third of total capital invested.
-When we look at seed and pre-seed investment, the share of investment from it should not be read as a suggestion that domestic sources has actually increased from around half in 2015 to almost two
+When we look at seed and pre-seed investment, the share of investment from from around half in 2015 to almost two